Distributed Distance Sensitivity Oracles: Preliminaries

-We use $d(s,t,e)$, for $s,t \in V, e \in E$, to denote the shortest path distance from $s$ to $t$ in the graph $G-\{e\}$, i.e., the graph $G$ with edge $e$ removed, also called replacement path distance.
-In this context, we refer to $s$ as source, $t$ as sink and $e$ as failed edge.
-We generalize this definition for a path $P$, and $d(s,t,P)$ denotes the shortest path distance from $s$ to $t$ in $G-E(P)$.
-We use $d_2(s,t)$ to denote the second simple shortest path distance from $s$ to $t$ (2-SiSP distance), which is the minimum distance of a simple $s$-$t$ path that differs from an $s$-$t$ shortest path $P_{st}$ by at least one edge.
-Note that $d_2(s,t) = \min_{e \in P_{st}} d(s,t,e)$.
-The distance $d_2(s,t)$ is independent of the chosen shortest path $P_{st}$, and $d_2(s,t)=d(s,t)$ if there are multiple $s$-$t$ shortest paths.
+In this context, we refer to $x$ as source, $y$ as target or sink, and $e$ as failed edge.
+We generalize this definition for a path $P$, and $d(x,y,P)$ denotes the shortest path distance from $x$ to $y$ in $G-E(P)$.
+We use $d_2(x,y)$ to denote the second simple shortest path distance from $x$ to $y$ (2-SiSP distance), which is the minimum distance of a simple $x$-$y$ path that differs from an $x$-$y$ shortest path $P_{xy}$ by at least one edge.
+Note that $d_2(x,y) = \min_{e \in P_{xy}} d(x,y,e)$.
+The distance $d_2(x,y)$ is independent of the chosen shortest path $P_{xy}$, and $d_2(x,y)=d(x,y)$ if there are multiple $x$-$y$ shortest paths.

-\textit{Shortest path trees and independent paths}: We denote the out-shortest path tree rooted at a vertex $x \in V$ by $T_x$.
-For a subpath $P$ of $T_x$, we define $T_x(P)$ to be the subtree of $T_x$ rooted below the edge in $P$ \textit{closest} to source $x$, i.e., rooted at second closest vertex to $x$.
-We define the notion of a set of \textit{independent} paths $\mathcal{R}$ with respect to a shortest path tree $T_x$ as follows: Each path $P \in \mathcal{R}$ is a subpath of $T_x$, and for any pair of paths $P,P' \in \mathcal{R}$, the subtrees $T_x(P)$ and $T_x(P')$ are disjoint.
+\begin{definition}[Shortest path trees and independent paths] We denote the out-shortest path tree rooted at a vertex $x \in V$ by $T_x$, and we refer to $x$ as its source.
+For a path $P$ in $T_x$, let $(u,v)$ be the first edge of $P$, so $u$ is the closest vertex to source $x$.
+We define the second vertex $v$ to be the \textit{key} vertex of $P$.
+We define $T_x(P)$ to be the subtree of $T_x$ rooted at the key vertex of $P$.